alexpaul/Big-O-Notation/README.md

 In Computer Science and Programming the way in which we measure the performance and efficiency of algorithms is using **Big O notation**, _denoted_ `O()`.

 Some rules when calculating Big O:
-* Different steps not nested gets added.
+* Different steps not when not nested gets added.
-* Nested steps gets multiplies.
+* Nested steps gets multiplied, pay close attention to the collection variable name.
 * We drop the constants as we are only concerned with how the algorithm scales with repect to the runtime.
 * If the inputs are different, we use different variable names.
 * In an algorithm we drop the non-dominant terms e.g `O(n + n ^ 2)` becomes `O(n ^ 2)`.